5 recommended OTC drugs

 How long do I take iron for anemia?

-Minimum 3 months after hemoglobin normalizes — to replenish stores (ferritin).
-Check at 1-3 months.
+At least 3 months after hemoglobin returns to normal — to replenish iron stores (ferritin).
+Follow-up at 1-3 months.

 Ferrous sulfate frequently causes digestive discomfort.
-Better tolerated alternatives: fumarate, bisglycinate, liposomal.
-Take with vitamin C on empty stomach.
+Better-tolerated alternatives: fumarate, bisglycinate, liposomal.
+Take with vitamin C on an empty stomach.

 Can I take iron with coffee?

-With 2h distance.
-Coffee, tea, dairy, calcium reduce iron absorption.
+Space them 2 hours apart.
+Coffee, tea, dairy, and calcium reduce iron absorption.

-Causes: insufficient dose, compromised absorption (celiac disease, PPI, H. pylori), continued unidentified bleeding.
-Medical evaluation.
+Causes: insufficient dose, compromised absorption (celiac disease, PPIs, H. pylori), ongoing unidentified bleeding.
+Medical evaluation needed.

 See also